 9. Oukaïmeden, Morocco

 Think Morocco and what comes to mind?
 Marrakech’s sultry souks?
 Essaouira’s windswept beaches?
 Oukaïmeden’s powdery pistes?
 Okay, probably not the latter, but despite being on the road less travelled, Oukaimden is in fact home to some serious slopes, which begin some 2,600m (8,500ft) up in the Atlas Mountains.
-Located 80km (50 miles) from Marrakesh, the resort has two ski lifts, ski rental facilities and a few hotels nearby.
+Located 80km (50 miles) from Marrakech, the resort has two ski lifts, ski rental facilities and a few hotels nearby.

 10. Mt Etna, Sicily

 The thought of skiing on an active volcano that billows smoke from its central crater regularly may not be everyone’s cup of tea, but for thrill-seekers, sampling the powder at the Mt Etna is a must.
 There are two resorts here – Piano Provenzana and Nicolosi, the latter is larger and has lifts taking skiers to the summit.

 11. Afriski, Lesotho